Would you like time and space to think?

 In my experience of working with groups and teams, there is real value in figuring out, as you plan a meeting, what question can we invite people to think about during the meeting?

 Questions drive discovery.
 As people consider and answer a question, it can move them to purposeful action.
-Asking and answering a question can lead to a shift in opinions, to fresh thinking.
+Answering a question can lead to a shift in opinions, to fresh thinking.
 A question may prompt thinking that continues after the meeting has ended.

 Considering and answering a question can inspire ownership and engagement.
 If you want people to be involved, to take on responsibility for what needs to be done, asking “what do you think?” will help them feel part of the solution.
 Answering a question can help generate a feeling of ownership and accountability.

 Think of an important meeting you’re planning.
-What’s the purpose of the meeting: do you need to solve a problem, or is it arranged to discuss something that requires a decision?
-Do you want people to engage with a strategy, do you need them to be involved in implementation?
+What’s the purpose of the meeting: do you need to solve a problem, or are you gathering people to discuss something that requires a decision?
+Do you want the group to engage with a strategy, do you need them to be involved in implementation?
 What outcome you want or need from the meeting?
 What question could people think about during the meeting, to serve that outcome, to help make progress on the issue?

 Asking a question can excite imagination about the future.
 It can encourage people to think about what needs to change.
 Listening to others as they answer questions can spark new perspectives and new insights.
 Offerring people a question that challenges assumptions can lead to breakthrough thinking.